zartbot/draft-quic-sr/draft-zartbot-sr-udp.md

  +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 ~~~
-{: #oam-ls-req-format title="SRoU OAM Link State Request Message"}
+{: #oam-ls-req-format title="SRoU OAM Perf Measurement Request Message"}

-The responder message is with LinkStateType = 1, and it contains:
+The responder message is with PMType = 1, and it contains:

 Sequence Number: start from zero, add one after send response packet.
 TimeStamp: sending timestamp.